sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) The error is swallowed — callers receive `null` without knowing why it failed**

-**Explanation:** Swallowing errors (catch â†’ log â†’ return null) hides failures from callers.
+**Explanation:** Swallowing errors (catch → log → return null) hides failures from callers.
 Callers can\'t distinguish "ID has no data" from "network failed".
 Better: rethrow a domain error (`throw new DataFetchError(id, e)`), or return a Result type `{ data, error }`.
 At minimum, don\'t catch errors you can\'t handle — let them propagate for the caller to decide.

 </details>